ajcwebdev/autoshow/utils/prompt.md

 Create chapters based on the topics discussed throughout.
   - Include timestamps for when these chapters begin.
   - Chapters shouldn't be shorter than 1-2 minutes or longer than 5-6 minutes.
-  - Write a one paragraph description for each chapter that's at least 100 words or longer.
+  - Write a one to two paragraph description for each chapter that's at least 75 words or longer.
-  - Note the very last timestamp and make sure the chapters extend to the end of the episode
+  - Note the very last timestamp () and make sure the chapters extend to the end of the episode

 Format the output like so: